 - Know your audience.
-What will resonate with them? - Arts art important on their own it's important to create well rounded citizens who can appreciate culture - Promote the academic benefits but also promote those benefits that can't be measured on a test like teamwork, self-esteem, problem solving - Tell stories of student successes - Use different communication channels.
-Social media, websites, emails to parents, emails to administrators, and communication with your local media are all important ways to communicate the value of your program. - Even in the face of adversity in your school, your program and your classroom it is important to stay relentlessly positive to those you tell about your program advocacy.pmea.net, you can take action on some of the policy issues raised in this document.
-PMEA makes that process easy by asking you to enter some basic contact information and you'll be able to send a pre-written letter to your representatives in the Pennsylvania General Assembly.
-PMEA will send out email alerts when those opportunities are available.
+What will resonate with them? - Arts are important on their own it's important to create well-rounded citizens who can appreciate culture - Promote the academic benefits, but also promote those benefits that can't be measured on a test like teamwork, self-esteem and problem solving - Tell stories of student successes - Use different communication channels social media, websites, emails to parents, emails to administrators and communication with your local media are all important ways to communicate the value of your program - Even in the face of adversity in your school, your program and/or your classroom - it is important to stay relentlessly positive about your program